 The Hayflick limit would support what some other scientists have found from census data and mathematical models: it is impossible for humans to live past 125 because of the inevitable accumulation of senescent cells and absence of healthy cells.

-The Hayflick limit is the best argument against investing more time and energy into human life extension research (unless you believe that it’s unethical to try to extend human life—we’ll address those concerns in another article).
+The Hayflick limit is the best argument against investing more time and energy into human life extension research (unless you believe that it’s unethical to try to extend human life).
 And though the Hayflick limit is compelling, we argue that it’s not a good enough reason to cease all investigations into living longer, healthier lives.
 For example:

-- The Hayflick limit speaks to the chronological age of cells, but does not address interventions into changing their biological age.
+- The Hayflick limit speaks to cells’ chronological age but does not address biological aging interventions.
 It’s a classic correlation versus causation conclusion.

 - Mouse studies have proven that the Hayflick limit does not necessarily limit lifespan.